 • Choreography Award – Given to the best choreography for each award ceremony.

-• Entertainment Award – Given to the most entertaining dance of each day.
+• Encore Award – Given to the most entertaining dance of each day.
 Please note that three dances will be asked at the end of each day to perform again in order to earn this award.

 Judging: ALL JUDGES DECISIONS ARE FINAL!